 - Explore the types of jobs college alumni have on LinkedIn.
 Simply search for the college and click on "alumni" on the college's page.
 (You will need an account to do this.)

 And once in college, students are assigned a faculty advisor who can help guide them through class choices and decisions about majors and careers or grad school.

-If you have a general idea of what areas of study might interest you, use our online tool to find out which of our colleges offer which programs.
+If you have a general idea of what areas of study might interest you, use our online college matching tool to learn which of our colleges offer which programs.
 You also can add athletics and fine arts activities to your search.